 Why DNA Testing Is Transformative for Africa

-Health Insights: Understanding biological relationships helps families manage hereditary health risks.
+Health insights: Understanding biological relationships helps manage inherited health risks.

 The Future of Paternity Testing